sinatra/sinatra/README.md

 set :session_store, Rack::Session::Pool
 ```

-Or to enable sessions with a hash of options:
+Or to set up sessions with a hash of options:

 ```ruby
 set :sessions, :expire_after => 2592000